ghaziangunawan/PBP-Assignment2/todolist/Assignment5Readme/Readme.md

 4. creating the create-task page by adding new_task function in views.py, routing in urls.py and the new_task.html file in template folder<br>

-5. Modifying responsiveness using media query
+5. Modifying responsiveness using media query then i do not need to add media query

+7. Creating bonus using card:hover

 6. add, commit, and push to github and github will automatically deploy the changes in the repository